 In the context of Theorem \ref{pos rec}, the first of our main results establishes that HAT exhibits a phase transition, in the sense that HAT is transient in any dimension $d \geq 5$, for every $n \geq 4$.

 \begin{theorem}[Transience in high dimensions] HAT is transient for every $d \geq 5$ and $n \geq 4$. \end{theorem}

-Note that, because HAT is transient on $\wtiso_{d,n}$ for any $d$ and $n$, there is no need to qualify Theorem \ref{trans} further.
-At the end of this section, we briefly discuss a heuristic which explains why we assume $d \geq 5$ in Theorem~\ref{trans}, and which suggests that transience is plausible in four dimensions as well.
+It is unnecessary to qualify that HAT is transient on $\wtnoniso_{d,n}$, because the states of $\wtiso_{d,n}$ are transient for every $d$ and $n$.
+At the end of this section, we briefly discuss a heuristic which suggests that $d=5$ is the critical dimension for the transience of HAT.
 Figure \ref{fig: phase_diagram} summarizes what is known about the phase diagram of HAT in the $d$--$n$ grid.
-We highlight two of its features: \begin{itemize} \item Theorems \ref{pos rec} and \ref{trans} imply that the phase boundary has a ``corner'': There is a dimension $d' \geq 3$ and a number of elements $n' \geq 4$ such that HAT is transient for $(d,n) = (d',n')$, but positive recurrent on $\wtnoniso_{d,n}$ when $(d,n) = (d'-1,n')$ or $(d,n) = (d',n'-1)$. \item The classification of HAT is unknown when $d \in \{3,4\}$ and $n \geq 4$.
-However, a heuristic argument suggests that HAT is positive recurrent on $\wtnoniso_{3,n}$ when $n \in \{4,5\}$. \end{itemize}

-Our second main result, Theorem \ref{fate}, is a detailed description of the ``way'' in which transience occurs when $d \geq 5$ and $n \geq 4$.
-To state the result, we need the notion of a clustering and some related definitions.

-\begin{definition}[Clustering] A clustering $C$ of a configuration $U$ into $k$ clusters is an ordered partition $(C^1,\dots,C^k)$ of $U$.
-In other words, $C$ is a $k$-tuple of nonempty, disjoint subsets of $U$, the union of which is $U$. \end{definition}